auwerxlab/slims-lisp-python-api/README.rst

 Installation
 ============

-Slims-lisp can be install with `pipx`:
+Slims-lisp can be installed with `pipx`:

 ::